-The cravings can last for months.
-For that reason, an inpatient drug rehab program at Willow Springs is critical to your recovery.
-Around-the-clock care is needed to reduce or eliminate the cravings you might experience.
+The cravings can last for some time, and for that reason, an inpatient drug rehab program at Willow Springs is critical to your recovery.
+Around-the-clock care can help reduce or eliminate the cravings you might experience.
 Occasionally, medications will be administered to manage the pain and discomfort, but our doctors are careful not to substitute one addiction for the other.
 More importantly, while under medical supervision during your stay, our therapists and certified counselors will provide you with the tools needed to combat these cravings when you return to your regular daily life.

-Can I Afford a Crack Cocaine Addiction Treatment?
+Can I Afford a Crack Cocaine Rehab and Treatment?

 The biggest problem an addict might face is taking ownership of their crack cocaine addiction.
 Like many crack cocaine abusers, you or your loved one will eventually realize you can’t continue to live the same way you are living.
-We don’t want the cost of your crack cocaine addiction treatment in Texas to be an issue for your or your loved one.
+We don’t want the cost of your crack cocaine rehab and treatment in Texas to be an issue for your or your loved one.
 You might be an ordinary person trying to survive in a recessive economy.
 We are happy to tell you that your insurance will cover a portion of, or all of your crack cocaine addiction treatment in Texas at Willow Springs.
 The best way to find out how to get started is to call us as soon as you’re ready, or fill out our free insurance verification form today.
 Don’t wait to get the life you deserve – visit us at Willow Springs today.